There are organisations and services across Medway that can support you and your family and strengthen your relationship.

 - assess those needs

 - review your plan to make sure things are improving

-The Early Help helpline is there to offer advice and support whether you are a professional, a parent or a young person needing early help.
+The Early Help helplines are there to offer advice and support whether you're a professional, a parent or a young person needing early help.

-You can contact the helpline Monday to Thursday from 8am to 5pm or on Fridays from 8am to 4.30pm.The helpline is closed during weekends.
+You can contact the helplines Monday to Thursday from 8am to 5pm or on Fridays from 8am to 4.30pm.The helplines are closed during weekends.

-Report safeguarding concerns to the Children's Advice and Duty Service on 01634 334 466.
+Report a safeguarding concern online or to the Children's Advice and Duty Service on 01634 334 466.